jenkinsci/yet-another-build-visualizer-plugin/README.md

 additional meta-data, hence it is totally non-destructive and safe for removal without risking serialization issues.

+## Usage

+* No configuration is needed, just install the plugin and you are ready to go.

+* The "Build Flow"-graph (as seen in the screenshot above) can be found on the Project page (shows the graph for the latest build) or on the Build status page.
+The graph is only shown for builds that has at least one upstream or downstream job.

+* Click the build links to go to the status page of that build.
+Note that all links are decorated with drop down menus, allowing quick access to common pages (console, parameters info, etc).

+* This plugin currently only work for Classic UI.
+Blue Ocean support may follow in future versions.

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md) for release details.